odoo/documentation/accounting/overview/terminologies.rst

      A journal is like a folder in which you record all transactions of the same type: all the statements of a bank account, all customer invoices, all supplier bills.
-It’s used to organize similar transactions together.
+It's used to organize similar transactions together.

    Payment Terms